Skip to content ↓

 • SENDCo: The SENDCo, with support of the Head Teacher has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND; including those who have EHC plans.

-• The SENDCo at Co-op Academy New Islington is Mrs Jenni Topham.
-She can be contacted on 0161 273 8007 or via email: jenni.topham@coopacademies.co.uk
+• The SENDCo at Co-op Academy New Islington is Miss Alice O’Mahony.
+She can be contacted on 0161 273 8007 or via email: alice.omahony@coopacademies.co.uk

-• Designated Safeguarding Lead (DSL): The Deputy Head Teacher, Mrs Topham, has specific responsibility for safeguarding and is the DSL or, in her absence, the Deputy Safeguarding Leads (DDSL) are Mr Joshua Berry (Head Teacher) and Mrs Jen Holt (Assistant Head Teacher)
+• Designated Safeguarding Lead (DSL): Miss Sara Riozzi has specific responsibility for safeguarding and is the DSL or, in her absence, the Deputy Safeguarding Leads (DDSL) are Mr Joshua Berry (Head Teacher) and Miss Alice O’Mahony (Assistant Head Teacher), Mr Lee Robertson (SEND TA)

 • Teaching Assistants (TAs) will be appointed and used as appropriate to enhance the SEND provision in the classroom.
 The SENDCo and Head Teacher will be responsible for appointment, training and deployment of any SEND specialist TAs.